XTRAXX-AFK/XTRAXX-AFK/README.md

 ## Hi there!👋 I'm Hans-Eirik

+*I am a 26 year old IT student, with a passion for tech*

+*Previously, IT-worker at Vigør Rehabilitation Hospital*

+**Currently first year student in IT and Informationssystems, at the University of Agder**

 <!--
 **XTRAXX-AFK/XTRAXX-AFK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.